Azure/azure-iot-sdk-c/doc/multiplexing_limitations.md

 When multiplexing over an AMQP or AMQP over WebSockets connection (but not HTTP), the SDK also supports
 * Receiving incoming device methods (via callbacks set in `IoTHubDeviceClient_LL_SetDeviceMethodCallback` and `IoTHubDeviceClient_SetDeviceMethodCallback`).

 The SDK does not support any other features, such as receiving device twins, sending device twin updates, or uploading files to Azure Storage.
-Any additional functionality added to the SDK will *not* support multiplexing.
+Any additional IoT features added to the SDK will *not* support multiplexing.

 ## Device client support only
 Multiplexing only works when using device client handles (`IOTHUB_DEVICE_CLIENT_HANDLE` and `IOTHUB_DEVICE_CLIENT_LL_HANDLE`).
 Modules (`IOTHUB_MODULE_CLIENT_HANDLE` and `IOTHUB_MODULE_CLIENT_LL_HANDLE`) are not supported.